Welcome to today's edition of the Rush 24-7 podcast.

 He's got nothing to hide.

-It was not real threat.
+It was not a real threat.

 Mark my words.

-I have more details on the indictment of Congressman William Jefferson, Democrat Louisiana.
+Our buddies at the Red State blog, RedState.com, have more details on the indictment of Congressman William Jefferson, Democrat Louisiana.

-Uh, it could well be that Congressman William Jefferson, Democrat Louisiana, could set the record for the most corrupt acts, most corrupt acts carried out by a member of Congress.
+It could well be that Congressman William Jefferson, Democrat Louisiana, could set the record for the most corrupt acts, most corrupt acts carried out by a member of Congress.

-He may be the most corrupt politician ever, far out distancing Randy Duke Cunningham, who was indicted on four counts.
+He may be the most corrupt politician ever, far outdistancing Randy Duke Cunningham, who was indicted on four counts.

 This is 16.

-Uh Cunningham pleaded guilty to four counts, sentenced to eight years in prison.
+Cunningham pleaded guilty to four counts, sentenced to eight years in prison.

-He he spread that money around.
+He spread that money around.

 And this is one of the reasons why he contributed their campaigns.

-No, no, he wasn't bribing.
+It wasn't bribing.

 Well, it wasn't bribing them.